by Ellen Landauer

 The correction was corrosive to the pup's desire to connect with people, and more importantly, to her life energy.

-In a nutshell, this stop puppy biting training slowly kills dogs.
+In a nutshell, this kind of stop puppy biting training slowly kills dogs.

 After being subjected to fear-inducing methods to stop puppy biting, the growing dog begins to show compensatory behaviors.